UniversalDependencies/docs/_sv-pos/PUNCT.md

 ### Definition

-Punctuation marks are non-alphabetical characters and character groups used in many languages to delimit linguistic units in printed text.
+Punctuation marks are non-alphabetical characters and character groups used to delimit linguistic units in printed text.

 ### Examples